 Quality management plans for drinking water providers

-A drinking water quality management plan (DWQMP) is a regulated risk management framework to ensure the safety of customers of drinking water service providers.
+A drinking water quality management plan (DWQMP) is the cornerstone document of a regulated risk management framework to ensure the safety of customers of drinking water service providers.

 As a registered service provider supplying drinking water in Queensland, you are required to have an approved DWQMP in place.

-DWQMPs are prepared by service providers and approved by the Department of Natural Resources, Mines and Energy.
+DWQMPs are prepared by drinking water service providers and approved by the Department of Regional Development, Manufacturing and Water.

-Use the following forms when applying for a DWQMP.
+Use the following forms when preparing and amending a DWQMP:

 - Drinking water quality management plan approval application: Form WSR505 (PDF, 556KB) and the explanatory notes and instructions (PDF, 168KB)

-- Drinking water quality management plan amendment application: Form WSR506 (PDF, 574KB) and the explanatory notes and instructions (PDF, 167KB)
+- Drinking water quality management plan amendment application: Form WSR506 (PDF, 203KB) and the explanatory notes and instructions (PDF, 167KB)

 - Research project notification form (PDF, 242KB)